Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-\subsection{Fixing Automaton}
+\subsection{Fixing automaton}

-The other possibility of compressing a subset in a partial automaton is the classical pair compression.
-This is the only way for compressing a subset with all states in one equivalence class, which is always the case in a complete automaton.
+The other possibility of compressing a subset in a partial DFA is the classical pair compression.
+This is the only way to compress a subset with all states in one equivalence class, which is always the case in a complete DFA.

-Our next tool to deal with this way of compression is the \emph{fixing automaton}.
-This is a complete automaton obtained from a partial one, defined as follows.
+Our tool to deal with this way of compression is the \emph{fixing automaton}.
+This is a complete DFA obtained from a partial one, defined as follows.